Stand up for earth

 To watch a Leopard move through the forest is an unforgettable gift.

-Nothing moves with more grace.
+Nothing I have seen in nature moves with such grace.

-The Leopard is absolutely perfect.
+The Leopard is absolute beauty.

-"The Leopard is absolutely Perfect."
+"The Leopard is absolute Beauty."

 They reveal themselves only if they have determined no threat.